UoM-ResPlat-DevOps/unimelb-mf-scripts/docs/aterm.md

 aterm (or aterm.cmd for Windows) script provides a command line Mediaflux terminal.
 It requires aterm.jar, which can be downloaded by the script.
 Also it requires the configruation file: mflux.cfg, which specifies the Mediaflux server details and user credentials.

 * aterm.jar
-  * aterm.jar will be downloaded automatically to script directory by the script.
+  * The script downloads aterm.jar automatically to script directory.
-  * Or you can modify the script to specify the location of aterm.jar
+  * You can modify the script to specify the different location:
     * on Linux/Mac OS/Unix, modify aterm file:
       * export MFLUX_ATERM=/path/to/aterm.jar
     * on Windows, modify aterm.cmd file: